Kagandi/UprightNet/README.md

 2. Download and extract from https://drive.google.com/drive/folders/1V2KIsXIZ-2-5kGDaErTIpRNnBV2zhVjG?usp=sharing:
 	  sample_data.zip (for UprightNet preprocessed ScanNet data)

-  Alternatively you can use
-    ScanNet.zip and test_scannet_normal_list.txt from https://drive.google.com/drive/folders/1WdNAESqDYcUPQyXAW6PvlcdQIYlOEXIw instead of sample_data.zip, which contains all scenes.

 3. Copy the sample_data folder into the root directry of the UprightNet repo (same level as folder checkpoints)